cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 }
 ```

-Note in the above:
+Note:

 * You use Cosmos addresses instead of names.
 * You put today in the creation date because it is not stored in `StoredGame`.
-* You set the `last` played date to deadline minus expiry duration.
-Not ideal but it does the job.
+* You set the `last` played date to deadline minus expiry duration (an adequate solution).
-* You do not care about the possibility of "AI".
+* The possibility of "AI" is not important.

 <HighlightBox type="info">